jasontdc/maxwebdata-zap-app-example/README.md

 ```
 For example, you could get detailed Zapier console logs like this: `npm run zapier logs -- --type=console --detailed`.

 ### VSCode DevContainer

 If you use VSCode, the example project includes a devcontainer definition file that you can use with the VSCode Remote Development extension pack.
 For details on how to get started developing in containers with VSCode check out the docs here: https://code.visualstudio.com/docs/remote/containers

+## Contributions Welcome

+Pull requests will be accepted for any issues or improvements you'd like to see added to this example project.